course-fish274-2020/Ana-oysters/README.md

 ##raw_data
 -Copy of PS_Larvae.csv: original data table of PS_Larvae data frame, includes information on the measurements of each oyster over time.
--Copy of Oyster Tile Size Data.csv: original data table of oyster_tile_size data frame -Copy of Larval counts - Day 1-By Family.csv: original data table of larval_counts data frame, includes counts of population size and number of dead oysters at each time point for each population at each location
+-Copy of Oyster Tile Size Data.csv: original data table of oyster_tile_size data frame, includes measurements scaled from the tile size
+-Copy of Larval counts - Day 1-By Family.csv: original data table of larval_counts data frame, includes counts of population size and number of dead oysters at each time point for each population at each location

 ##output
 -: copy of knitted final presentation file

 ##images
-PS_larvae.jpg: image of part of the PS_Larvae data table from Figshare
+-PS_larvae.jpg: image of part of the PS_Larvae data table from Figshare
+-oyster_larvae_shape: image of oyster larvae to show their shape